sportnginlegacy/hubstats/README.md

 ```

 ### Teams
-Hubstats is automatically set to check a hard-coded list in the `octokit.yml` to know whether a specific organization's team should be watched or not.
-Because of this, it would be useful to set a list of teams in the `octokit.yml`.
-The list of teams should look something like:
+Hubstats tracks teams that are whitelisted in the `octokit.yml`.
+It is recommended that you make teams dedicated for hubstats team based metrics so they are isolated from permissions focused teams.The list of teams should look something like:

 ```
 team_list: